- Who We Are

-Jack Crowley was named President of Water Street Mission in December 2014, bringing over 20 years of experience with the mission.
+Jack Crowley has served as President of Water Street Mission since 2014, bringing over 20 years of experience with the Mission.
 He previously served as Executive Director of Teen Haven, a part of the Senior Leadership Team since 2004, and served as Interim President prior to being appointed.
 Jack has a love for urban communities, youth, and our neighbors experiencing homelessness.

 Serving at Water Street allows Jack to fulfill his passion for equipping and motivating others to work collaboratively for the glory of God and the healing and wholeness of our cities.
 Through his work, he focuses on developing models for maximizing partnerships with local churches and community service organizations.